TaikiFnit/100times/README.md

 # 100times
-A iOS / Android Application made by Xamarin.
+An iOS / Android Application made by Xamarin.

 ## Overview
 Push the button 100times asap.